slidict/coelacanth/README.md

   landing page.
 - **Configurable HTTP headers** – Inject custom headers (user agent, authorization, etc.) into the remote browser session for authenticated or geo-targeted crawling.

+### What's new compared to web_stat?

+- **Multi-stage pipeline** – `web_stat` relied on a single-pass heuristic extractor, whereas Coelacanth layers metadata, heuristic, and optional ML probes that graduate based on confidence thresholds.
+- **First-class screenshots** – Capture full-page PNGs alongside the extracted text without writing a separate headless browser integration.
+- **Environment-aware configuration** – Manage remote browser credentials, HTTP headers, and client selection through `config/coelacanth.yml` instead of hand-tuned initializer code.
+- **Markdown-first output** – Get both Markdown and raw DOM representations from `Coelacanth.analyze` so you can publish the same payload to static-site builders, CMS importers, or downstream summarizers.

 ## Requirements
 - Ruby **3.4 or newer**